YahyaKreiyeh/dome-care/README.md

 Respect business constraints: if near-real-time accuracy is required, cache TTL stays short or is bypassed; otherwise, caching improves perceived performance.

 their ui can be improved using staggered gridview

+also the appointment calendar view can be done with custonm scroll view and make the whole view scrollable
 ```